wstrm/wstrm-www/content/post/gentoo_with_dm-crypt_luks.md

     - "encryption"
 ---

 This article serves as somekind of meta instruction for installing Gentoo with DM-Crypt LUKS.
-It's my preffered setup with a Gentoo with OpenRC and EFI running on an encrypted harddrive.
+It's my preferred setup with a Gentoo with OpenRC and EFI running on an encrypted harddrive.

 The guide is heavily based upon [Sakaki's EFI Install Guide](https://wiki.gentoo.org/wiki/Sakaki%28s_EFI_Install_Guide).